 According to the D.C.
 Tax Facts, the motor fuel tax in 2000 was reported to be \$32.65 million dollars and was drastically decreased to \$25.1 million dollars in 2017.
-Transportation infrastructure is costly to build d GOVERNMENT OF THE DISTRICT OF COLUMBIA CMURIEL BOWSER, MAYOR and even costlier to maintain; in 2017, The Condition of the District's Roadways reported that the actual expenditure on the District roadways was 4.5 times higher than the FY 2010-2014 average.
+Transportation infrastructure is costly to build and even costlier to maintain; in 2017, The Condition of the District's Roadways reported that the actual expenditure on the District roadways was 4.5 times higher than the FY 2010-2014 average.
 Concurrently, the adoption of electric and hybrid vehicles and decreases in road trips due to the transition to telecommuting and eCommerce, especially with the onset of the COVID-19 pandemic, are significantly influencing transportation revenue generation from gasoline taxes.
 This will become a serious challenge for infrastructure asset management in the near future.